faintworks/filmly/README.md

 # Filmly

 Filmly is a platform for movie reviews.
-The basic features will include:
+The features include:

 * Account creation and login
 * Posting, editing and deleting movie reviews and rating movies
-* Tagging movies by category for example "comedy" or "horror"
+* Tagging review by category for example "comedy" or "horror"
-* Searching for movies by name or category
+* Searching for reviews by movie or review name
 * Viewing the reviews for a movie from other users
 * Account profile page listing the reviews made by an user
 * Commenting on other users reviews

-Current features:
-* Account creation/login/logout
-* Posting reviews and viewing them on the front page
-* Editing and deleting reviews
-* Searching for reviews by keyword in title or review

 Testing instructions:
 After cloning the repository and changing your terminal working directory there run these commands: